Saturated Fats Foods What You Need to Know

 Top Sources of saturated fats foods

 Certain foods are major sources of saturated fats in our diets.
-Red meat like beef, lamb, and pork, full-fat dairy products such as whole milk and cheese, butter, coconut oil, and baked goods like cakes and cookies are high in saturated fat5.
-These items can increase cholesterol levels and raise the risk of heart disease.
-So, it’s key to eat them in moderation and pick healthier options6.
+Red meat like beef lamb and pork full fat dairy products such as whole milk and cheese butter coconut oil and baked goods like cakes and cookies are high in saturated fat.

-A 2,000-calorie diet should have no more than 120 calories from saturated fat, which means about 13 grams a day56.
-But many Americans eat much more, which can be bad for their heart health.
+A 2,000-calorie diet should have no more than 120 calories from saturated fat which means about 13 grams a day.
+But many Americans eat much more which can be bad for their heart health.

 Food Saturated Fat Content

 By watching what we eat and choosing wisely, we can lower our risk of heart disease.
-This helps us stay healthier overall6.
+This helps us stay healthier overall.

 YouTube video